 See local artwork at Museo de Arte Contemporáneo de Arequipa

 The small but no less beautiful Museo de Arte Contemporáneo de Arequipa is a short walk south of the city center.
-The building itself is a sight to see: a restored casona (“large house”) that dates back to the very founding of the city itself in 1540.
+The building itself is a sight to see: a restored Casona (“large house”) that dates back to the very founding of the city itself in 1540.

 As well as admiring contemporary art and sculpture from local and regional artists, the gardens here are a picturesque place to take a moment to reflect.